hartiksalaria/Weather-Alert/README.md

+Weather Alert bot made using python by integrating twilio and weather api's to send the sms and get weather information respectively.
 Sends weather details like maximum, minimum temperature daily at a specific time.
 Hosted using pythonanywhere